hariinfo/spark-assignment/README.md

 The percentage of delays by delay type is returned in the response as a DataFrame.
 Seq function is used to construct a DataFrame with the percentage delay types.

 - Spark Internals:
 Step 1: A job is created to read the parquet file from the disk<br/>
 Step 2: A job is run for the first count operation on the entire dataframe, this step took the longest<br/>
 Step 3: Multiple jobs are created when we execute the count function on the filtered dataframes <br/><br/>

 ![DF Caching](data/problem1_with_cache.png)

+**NOTE 3:** Since this step is repeated across all tests, I shall skip explaining the read parquet operation for subsequent  "Spark Internals"<br/>

 ### What is the min/max/average delays for an airline in a month and year?
 - Usage: